tkalainoff/Major-Studio/1C/README.md

 - Build a prototype that loads the data and displays it visually on the screen
 - Imagine a plan to get to your high fidelity mockup in code

+The current dataset pulled as a CSV from the SGD data portal summarizes indicator 3.1.1 Maternal Morality Ratio per 100,000 live births.
+It contains 185 observations and 89 variables with usable data.
+It spans over 18 years (from 2000 -2017) and includes 185 countries categorized into 22 global regions are accounted for in the dataset.

 ### Design Mockup
 - Create a high fidelity version of the design you want to create
 - Include the data visualization, a title, a legend and the relevant scales and units